MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires.md

 > [!NOTE]
 >
 > - Adding a new subscription of the same type that was deleted doesn't restore the data that was associated with the deleted subscription.
-> - If a Cloud Solution Provider (CSP) license is suspended, there's no 30-day Expired stage, and services are disabled immediately.
+> - If a legacy Cloud Solution Provider (CSP) license is suspended, there's no 30-day Expired stage, and services are disabled immediately.
 Data is deleted after 90 days if the tenant isn't reactivated by adding a new license.
+For New Commerce (NCE) licenses sold via CSPs the same "expired" state as described in this article applies when subscription are not renewed.
+See [Subscription Lifecycle](/partner-center/subscription-lifecycle) for more information.
+When NCE licenses in CSP are suspended, they licenses move into disabled state until 90 days after original subscription term end date.

 ### What happens when my trial ends?